-What it is: The Census of Community-Based Environmental Learning in Maine is a partnership between the Maine Math and Science Alliance and the Maine Environmental Education Association, and generously supported by the Elmina B. Sewall Foundation.
-The project is dedicated to taking the first steps toward building the capacity and networks for community-based environmental education fields in the state of Maine.
-A census to determine who, where, and how K-12 youth are engaging in this type of learning will be deployed between October 2018-February 2019, and a final report will be available in Spring 2019.
+What it is: The Community-Based Environmental Learning Census is dedicated to taking the first steps toward building the capacity and networks for community-based environmental education fields in the state of Maine.
+A census to determine who, where, and how K-12 youth are engaging in this type of learning is happening right now and a report will be available in Spring 2019.

 Why we need it: The state of Maine has a wealth of community-based environmental education initiatives.
 Unfortunately, many of these initiatives work in isolation from other similar initiatives and the impacts of the educational experiences are not measured or understood.
 Consequently, there are no overarching learning goals that this community is working towards in unison.

-- Examine current and anticipated challenges that community-based environmental learning initiatives face
+- Examine current and anticipated challenges that these initiatives face

 - Identify regions and populations that are not being served equitably

 - Identify weaknesses in how this type of education is being delivered